rka0917/elasticsearch/Group23 Report.md

 T *value*, a value of type T that is inserted into PathTrie at specified path.

 ##### Contract
-Given a path and a value, the value should be inserted into the Trie based on that specified path.
-The result should be that the trie contains the value and can be retrieved when path is specified as parameter for receiving.
-However, if a value already exists at specified path, the function will not overwrite the current value.
-No value is returned.
+Given a path and a value, the value will be inserted into the Trie based on that specified path.
+If a value already exists at specified path, the function will not overwrite the current value.

 #### Functional Requirement #2: Retrieve value